BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     spawn, previously.
 * Makes Eridium drop 2.5x more often
 * Makes Torgue Tokens more numerous when dropped
-* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool.  *(The "Reasonable Drops" variant does not actually have a guaranteed boss drop, though it does make them more likely than in vanilla.)*
+* Boss drop pools are generally improved, and by default, bosses are guaranteed to drop as many items from their unique drop pool as are in that pool.
+  *(Though that can be configured easily.)*
   * Bosses with just a single unique drop will therefore be guaranteed to drop that item.
   * If a boss has more than one in their drop pool, you may get duplicates of one rather than one of each.
-* Raid Bosses will drop better loot, and will drop as many unique items as are in their pool.
+* Raid Bosses will drop better loot, and will drop as many unique items as are in their pool.  *(Though that can be configured easily)*
 * Seraph Crystals will drop from Seraph Guardians even in Normal mode, and the amount of Seraph Crystals have been increased.
 * Fixes/Changes to some enemies' drop pools: